MillerRabin/intention-storage/readme.md

 * The intention **I need the water** will not closed and will be translated through known storages.
 As example it can be accepted by water service.

+The typical smart house system can have hundreds of that small devices.
+Every of it can generate own intentions.
+The simple things in your home can produce very complex scenarios with huge amount of possible results.
+But all of them can be resolved through **Intention Network**

 ## Live demo
 The Intention Network debugging console can be found at https://intention.tech